Honors International Studies

 Sochi, Russia, a balmy, seaside resort town, is situated between lovely Black Sea beaches and Caucasus Mountain ski slopes.
 Since 1999 Hinds and People’s Friendship University in Sochi have maintained a student exchange agreement.

-Each year, two students from Sochi study at Hinds and three student/faculty groups from Hinds have completed short-term study abroad in Russia as guests of PFU.
+Each year, two students from Sochi study at Hinds and three student/faculty groups from Hinds have completed a short-term study abroad in Russia as guests of PFU.

 Hinds is home away from home for many international students who travel from more than 20 countries (on 5 continents) each semester to attend classes at Hinds Community College.
 These students require assistance with and U. S. Government travel and visa forms, as well as advising and other practical concerns during their stays in the U.S. The Institute of Honors, Leadership, and International Studies provides a counselor with many years of experience with international living and travel.